nikitha549/frudevops-forgeops-init/README.md

 # ForgeRock DevOps and Cloud Deployment - Skaffold Preview Branch

+> ** DEPRECATED **: The skaffold preview has now been merged into the `master` branch.
+> Please see the EA documentation at https://ea.forgerock.com/docs/forgeops/index.html

 Kubernetes DevOps artifacts for the ForgeRock platform.

 ** This branch is a preview of the upcoming 7.x workflow using skaffold and kustomize **

 Please see the [skaffold readme](README-skaffold.md).

 This GitHub repository is a read-only mirror of ForgeRock's [https://stash.forgerock.org/projects/CLOUD/repos/forgeops] (Bitbucket Server repository).
 Users with BackStage accounts can make pull requests on our Bitbucket Server repository.
 ForgeRock does not accept pull requests on this GitHub mirror.

 ## Disclaimer